lorisleiva/laravel-actions-docs/2.x/upgrade.md

 However, since version `2.1`, there is an optional `WithAttributes` trait that you can add to your action to keep the array of unified attributes in your actions.

 Just like in Laravel Actions v1, your actions now have access to methods like `set`, `get` or `fill` to handle attributes and attributes can be retrieved and updated like properties.
-Contrary to Laravel Actions v1 though, you will need to explicitely fill the attributes since methods like `getAttributesFromConstructor` no longer exist.
+Contrary to Laravel Actions v1 though, you will need to explicitly fill the attributes since methods like `getAttributesFromConstructor` no longer exist.
 This can be done in many ways.
 Your `handle` method could accept an array of attributes as arguments or it could instead expect attributes to have been filled beforehand.
 Or it could do a mixture of both.
 Here's an example using the `CreateNewArticle` action from above.

 ```php
 // v2 with attributes.